bmt26/Gamerful/README.md

 ## Overview
 ### Description

-Gamerful is a game recommendation and review app.
-This app gives you fast and easy access to details and adds reviews of different variety of games.
-This app is also a great tool for any parents who want to buy games for their children, as our platform provides reviews from the perspective of both parents and children.
+Gamerful is a video game recommendation and review app.
+This app lets users quickly and easily access video game ratings, reviews, descriptions, and other pertinent details.
+Users can leave ratings and reviews of video games that all users can access.
+Users can sort reviews by user type, including parent and child, to gain a clearer insight into the quality of a video game.
+Gamerful is an excellent tool for avid game enthusiasts or those just entering the market to make conscientious purchases for themselves, their friends, or their family.

 ### App Evaluation
 - **Category:** Gaming / Review